MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

 ![Module4Chapter4step23im](images/module4chapter4step23im.PNG)

-24. In the Luis Endpoint field of the "LunarcomIntentRecognizer" in the inspector panel, enter the Endpoint url that you saved in step 22.
+24. In the Luis Endpoint field of the "LunarcomIntentRecognizer" in the inspector panel, enter the Endpoint URL that you saved in step 22.

 ![Module4Chapter4step24im](images/module4chapter4step24im.PNG)

->  note: in the "LunarcomOfflineRecognizer" component in the inspector panel, make sure that “disable” is selected for "SimulateOfflineMode" otherwise, testing the program will not work.
+>  note: In the "LunarcomOfflineRecognizer" component in the inspector panel, make sure that “disable” is selected for "SimulateOfflineMode" otherwise, testing the program will not work.

 25. Press the Play button in the Unity Editor and click the rocket button to start intent recognition.
 Utter the phrase “select the launch rocket button.”

->  note: the app recognized the desired function and deactivated the rocket button.
+>  note: The app recognized the desired function and activated the rocket button.
 >
 > ![Module4Chapter4step24im](images/module4chapter4note2im.PNG)

 ## Congratulations

-You officially learned how to add speech commands from the speechSDK program!
+You officially learned how to add speech commands from the speech SDK program!
 Now your program can recognize speech commands of all kinds of variants.
 Test it out and have a little fun with it!

 [Next Lesson: Speech SDK Lesson 5](placeholderlink)